hoylen/markdown_toc/README.md

-Adds a table of contents and numbered headings to a Markdown file.
+Utility to number headings and generate Table of contents for Markdown files.

 ## Table of Contents